acuminous/yadda/README.md

     });
 });
 ```
-To get step level output use SyncStepLevelPlugin or AsyncStepLevelPlugin as appropriate, e.g.
+To get step level output use StepLevelPlugin or StepLevelPlugin as appropriate, e.g.
 ```
 var Yadda = require('yadda');
-Yadda.plugins.mocha.AsyncStepLevelPlugin.init();
+Yadda.plugins.mocha.StepLevelPlugin.init();

 new Yadda.FeatureFileSearch('features').each(function(file) {